irinanita/cook-book/README.md

 * Add possibility to add more than one image or provide images for each step.

 ## Technologies Used

-HTML,CSS,JavaScript,Python;
+### Front-end

+HTML, CSS & JavaScript

+[Bootstrap](https://getbootstrap.com/) - For a responsive layout & prebuilt components

+[Bootstrap-select](https://developer.snapappointments.com/bootstrap-select/) - Plugin for more complex select elements

+[Google fonts](https://fonts.google.com/) - For additional fonts with particular styling

+[Font Awesome](https://fontawesome.com/free) - For responsive and stylish icons

+### Back-end

+Python

 [Flask](http://flask.pocoo.org/) - A microframework for Python

-[MongoDB](https://www.mongodb.com/)- MongoDB is a document noSQL database
+[MongoDB](https://www.mongodb.com/) - MongoDB is a document noSQL database

-[Bootstrap](https://getbootstrap.com/)- For a responsive layout & prebuilt components

-[Bootstrap-select](https://developer.snapappointments.com/bootstrap-select/)Plugin for more complex select elements

-[Google fonts](https://fonts.google.com/)- For additional fonts with particular styling

-[Font Awesome](https://fontawesome.com/free) -For responsive and stylish icons

-[mLab](https://mlab.com/company/)- cloud database service for MongoDB databases
+[mLab](https://mlab.com/company/) - cloud database service for MongoDB databases

 ## Testing